mabrobotics/MD80-x-CANdle-Documentation/intro.md

 MD series motor controller is a highly integrated brushless motor controller.
 It can be interfaced with a great variety of motors to turn them into advanced servo actuators.
 MD series motor controller can work with both direct drive (no gearbox) and geared motors.
-All MD series motor controllers, feature built-in absolute encoder, FOC based control algorithm and variaty of motion control modes.
+All MD series motor controllers, feature built-in absolute encoder, FOC based control algorithm and variety of motion control modes.
 MDs can also be equipped with additional encoders and brakes, for many application scenarios.